-Disney News: Sneak Peek Videos Surface Of Pandora — the World of Avatar Set To Open Soon In Animal Kingdom
+Disney News: Sneak Peek Videos Surface Of Pandora — The World Of Avatar Set To Open Soon In Animal Kingdom

-In Disney news, the media was recently offered a sneak peek into Pandora — the World of Avatar, a new themed area inside Disney World’s Animal Kingdom that’s set to open on May 27.
-Development of Pandora — the World of Avatar began over five years ago, with construction lasting over three years, but the new 12-acre Avatar-themed area will finally open up to the public on May 27, complete with “extra magic hours,” according to the Disney World website.
-But before Animal Kingdom visitors experience the all-new Avatar land, Disney let members of the media get a first-hand look at Pandora — the World of Avatar and everything that it has to offer to fans of the Avatar film.
+In Disney news, the media was recently offered a sneak peek into Pandora — The World of Avatar, a new themed area inside Disney World’s Animal Kingdom that’s set to open on May 27.
+Development of Pandora — The World of Avatar began over five years ago, with construction lasting over three years, but the new 12-acre Avatar-themed area will finally open up to the public on May 27, complete with “extra magic hours,” according to the Disney World website.
+But before Animal Kingdom visitors experience the all-new Avatar land, Disney let members of the media get a first-hand look at Pandora — The World of Avatar and everything that it has to offer to fans of the Avatar film.

-On Saturday, April 29, the Orlando Sentinel took part in the media preview of Pandora — the World of Avatar and gave readers a sneak peek of some of the exhibits, visual effects, futuristic food, rides, and other activities that visitors will get to experience in just over three weeks.
-Disney is keeping potential visitors updated via news on the Disney World website, and calls Pandora — the World of Avatar a “world beyond belief.”
-During the recent media preview of Pandora — the World of Avatar, members of the media were able to thoroughly explore the land of Pandora and capture what they learned on video.
+On Saturday, April 29, the Orlando Sentinel took part in the media preview of Pandora — The World of Avatar and gave readers a sneak peek of some of the exhibits, visual effects, futuristic food, rides, and other activities that visitors will get to experience in just over three weeks.
+Disney is keeping potential visitors updated via news on the Disney World website, and calls Pandora — The World of Avatar a “world beyond belief.”
+During the recent media preview of Pandora — The World of Avatar, members of the media were able to thoroughly explore the land of Pandora and capture what they learned on video.

-According to the Orlando Sentinel, Pandora — the World of Avatar offers an enjoyable experience for anyone, even to visitors who haven’t yet watched the 2009 James Cameron hit science fiction film.
-Expanding on the Pandora universe, a walk through Pandora — the World of Avatar should put to rest any depression that Avatar viewers experienced after the release of the film.
+According to the Orlando Sentinel, Pandora — The World of Avatar offers an enjoyable experience for anyone, even to visitors who haven’t yet watched the hit 2009 James Cameron science fiction film.
+Expanding on the Pandora universe, a walk through Pandora — The World of Avatar should put to rest any depression that Avatar viewers experienced after the release of the film.
 CNN wrote in 2010 that some fans of Avatar became depressed and even suicidal after watching the film in theaters.
 There is even an Avatar fan forum with a thread that’s devoted to helping audiences “cope with the depression of the dream of Pandora being intangible.”

 Walt Disney World chefs weave #storytelling into 2 gorgeous desserts.
 Magic https://t.co/V4aUsdVA4f https://t.co/wLFKHqNniA